Turks in Kazakhstan: Demographics

 Although the last Soviet census recorded a low figure of 207,269 Turks, this may have not counted all ethnic Turks, because for many years, Turks were denied the right to register their nationality in legal documents.
 Thus, in Kazakhstan, only a third of them were recorded as Turks on their passports.
 The rest had been arbitrarily declared members of other ethnic groups.

 According to academics there are 150,000 Turks who reside in Kazakhstan.
 45,000 in Almaty, 40,000 in South Kazakhstan, 36,000 in Zhambil and 10,000 in Qyzylorda.

 Education

 Due to historical links between Turkish and Kazakh people, the Turks living in Kazakhstan are well provided.
 The Hoca Ahmet Yesevi International Kazakh-Turkish University was established in Turkistan of Kazakhstan in 1993 and has around 20,000 students.
 It is one of the leading universities in the country.
+One of the country's best universities, Suleyman Demirel University, was named after the former Prime Minister and President of Turkey.
 There is also 28 Kazakh-Turkish high schools, one university and one primary school which are operated by private Turkish foundations.
 There is also one Turkish Language Teaching Center in Almaty.